-Honours in Anthropology and Sociology encourages independent critical thinking and teaches you to investigate social questions empirically.
+Honours in Anthropology encourages independent critical thinking and teaches you to investigate social questions empirically.
 These capacities are critical for making sense of culture, society, everyday life and politics in the contemporary globalised world.
 You will gain an intercultural understanding through an engagement with cross-cultural analysis and sociocultural difference.
 There is an emphasis on an understanding of human experience in its social context at various levels—local, regional and global.
 Globalisation brings about new kinds of interconnection among the world's peoples that can best be understood through local ethnographic realities.
 At the same time, differences in values, politics, and cultures are accentuated by global interconnection.
 The focus on human interconnections encourages students to consider areas of shared responsibility and to consider critically the human costs of globalisation.
 At Honours level you will engage with these issues intensively and experientially through theory, methods and ethics.

-Intake periods: Beginning of year and mid-year
+Beginning of year only

 Key to availability of units:

 See the School of Social Sciences Honours Handbook for details on semester study patterns.

-2017 mid year commencing students refer to refer to the 2017 handbook.
+Take all units (42 points): <br/><br/>2021 mid year commencing students refer to refer to the 2021 handbook.

-|Availability||Unit code||Unit name||Unit rules|
+|Availability||Unit code||Unit name||Unit requirements|

-|S1||ANTH4103||Knowing Social Realities: Theoretical Foundations||
+|NS||ANTH4103||Knowing Social Realities: Theoretical Foundations||